talesfrdc/odin-recipes/README.md

 # odin-recipes
+## Project: Recipes
-This simple recipe website is the first project in The Odin Project's Foundations course, created to practice the fundamentals of HTML5.
+This simple recipe website is the first project in The Odin Project Foundations course, to practice the basic of HTML5.

 Technologies
 * HTML5